Wedrix/watchtower/README.md

 # Authorizors

-Authorizors allows you to you to approve results based on user-defined rules for individual node/collection types.
-These rules apply to all operation type results, including, Queries, Mutations, and Subscriptions.
-You write an authorizors once and can be guaranteed that they will apply to all results.
-Athorizors are implemented through Authorizor Plugins.
+Authorizors allow you to approve results based on user-defined rules for individual node/collection types.
+These rules apply to all operation type results, including Queries, Mutations, and Subscriptions.
+You write authorizors once and can be guaranteed that they will apply to all results.
+Authorizors are implemented through Authorizor Plugins.

 ## Authorizor Plugins